drewarnett/draft-article-wb9coy-sonde-hack/article.md

-# Hacking a Camera onto Weather Balloons
+# Hacking a Camera onto Recovered and Recycled Weather Balloons

 In the San Diego area, a number of folks have been recovering radiosondes the National Weather Service (NWS) flies.
 Hacked FW re-tunes to an amateur radio